pegeler/eddington2/README.md

 # eddington2
-A collection of code for calculating your Eddington Number for cycling.
+A collection of code for calculating your Eddington number for cycling.

-This repo is a spin-off of a different project where I had the occasion write a php script for calculating my Eddington number.
+This repo is a spin-off of a different project where I had the occasion to write a php script for calculating my Eddington number.
 From there, I have treated it as a sort of [programming chrestomathy](http://en.wikipedia.org/wiki/Chrestomathy) project *a la* [Rosetta Code](https://rosettacode.org).